grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 - Intro, who we are (Ed & Nicole & Jay)
 	- Loki was announced six years ago in November 2018.
 Ed started with Grafana in January 2019.
 He was the first engineer officially on the project.
 	- Tom Wilkie and David Kaltschmidt created the idea of Loki.
 Some engineers at Grafana (then about 30 people in the whole company) were working on Cortex, and some of them worked on Loki too, like Goutham and Jacob Lissi.
-	- We're going to be asking all the beginner questions for Loki!
 - Why do we need a logs-specific database?
 Why was Loki created?
 	- Loki is not particularly Kubernetes (especially not anymore) but it was a big part of why it was created.
 There wasn't an easy way to get logs out of Kubernetes.
 There was really nothing that was built for Kubernetes.
-Service discovery was not there.
+Service discovery, which is one of the core features, was not there.
 So it borrowed the concept of labels from Prometheus, although now we use it differently from Prometheus.
+	- Key to what Loki does: use object storage to simplify maintenance-- you don't get paged for disks running out of space
 	- Loki makes tradeoffs around the type of data and how we expect it to get used.
 No database gets anything for free and design decisions help determine what it's optimising for.
 		- What Loki wanted: very simple ingestion, very simple schema requirements so you don't have to figure out your schema beforehand.
+			- LogQL as a query language + "Schema at query"
 	- Ephemeral nature of pods
 	- Microservices-based, cloud-native
 	- Efficiency and high volume: Logs are write-intensive, time-series data